rbfernan/mycluster/readme.md

 Then clone this project or download the zip file from github and extract it into your system.

 ### Running the ubuntu-18.05 bionic virtualbox
-1. Go to `<project>/vagrant` directory
+1. Go to install directory `<your project>/vagrant` directory on your local system
 2. run `vagrant up`
     In case you have any issues with the chef-solo recipes, run `vagrant provision` Run `vagrant destroy` in case you want to remove this VM from your system.

-The mycluster chef recipe will install  the required softwares (docker and docker-compose) into the VM and create the `/mycluster` diretctory (linked to the `../` directory in the host system ).
+The mycluster chef recipe will install  the required softwares (docker and docker-compose) into the VM and create the `/mycluster` diretctory (linked to your `<your project>` directory in the host system ).

 ### Setting up you cluster

 1. SSH to the VM `vagrant ssh`
 2. Switch to root user `sudo su -`
 3. Go to the `cluster` directory  `cd /mycluster/cluster`
-4. Setup a new cluster
+4. Setup the new cluster

 ```
  ./setupCluster.sh -h